N.A.Z.A: Nashville After Zone Alliance

 The NAZA mission is to expand quality after school learning opportunities for middle school youth in Nashville.

-We offer the NAZA program for middle school students at Wright and Madison Middle Schools using the Estudiantes Learning Diversión!
+We offer the NAZA program for middle school students at Metro Nashville Public Schools Middle Schools using the Estudiantes Learning Diversión!
 Program.
 This program is designed to engage Latino students in fun and exciting hands-on activities to explore the rich history of the Latino culture and Spanish language, while also providing tutoring and homework assistance.

 About our NAZA students: